YOU ARE EXPLORING

 Before researchers may conduct a trial using EFIC, they must provide information about the trial to the community and get their feedback.

-Application of EFIC on the ACCESS Trial
+Application of EFIC on Emergency Medicine Trials

 Study coordinators will try to get in-person contact with a legally authorized representative (LAR) and have a formal informed consent discussion.
-If that is not possible, coordinators will try telephone contact with patient’s family to ask whether the patient is known to have any objections to enrollment in any research.
+If that is not possible, coordinators will try telephone contact with the patient’s family to ask whether the patient is known to have any objections to enrollment in any research.
 If they are unable to reach the patient’s LAR within the first 45 minutes, the patient will be treated in the trial under EFIC.
 The patient and/or their LAR will always be informed as soon as possible after the treatment has been started.